IEEEServices/hackathon/README.md

 #### A report no more than 6 pages that describes:

-1. the motivation,
+1. The motivation,

-2. use scenario,
+2. Use scenario,

-3. at which level privacy preserving is provided and explanation of how privacy preserving is provided,
+3. At which level privacy preserving is provided and explanation of how privacy preserving is provided,

-4. technologies used,
+4. Technologies used,

-5.  novelty of the product;
+5. Novelty of the product;

 The report must contain the url to the github repository and the link to the youtube video.